knime/knime-python/org.knime.python3.nodes/documentation.md

         return input_table
 ```

-> `@kn.node`'s configuration options are:
+`@kn.node`'s configuration options are:

-> * name: the name of the node in KNIME
+- __name__: the name of the node in KNIME.
-> * node_type: the type of node, one of `kn.NodeType.MANIPULATOR`, `kn.NodeType.LEARNER`, `kn.NodeType.PREDICTOR`, `kn.NodeType.SOURCE`, `kn.NodeType.SINK` or `kn.NodeType.VISUALIZER`
+- __node_type__: the type of the node, one of:
+    - `kn.NodeType.MANIPULATOR`
+    - `kn.NodeType.LEARNER`
+    - `kn.NodeType.PREDICTOR`
+    - `kn.NodeType.SOURCE`
+    - `kn.NodeType.SINK`
+    - `kn.NodeType.VISUALIZER`
-> * icon_path: module-relative path to a 16x16 pixel PNG file to use as icon
+- __icon_path__: module-relative path to a 16x16 pixel PNG file to use as icon.
-> * category: defines the path to the node inside KNIME's _Node Repository_.
+- __category__: defines the path to the node inside KNIME's _Node Repository_.

 ### Node port configuration

-The number of input and output ports of a node can be configured by decorating the node with `@kn.input_table`, `@kn.input_binary`,
-and respectively `@kn.output_table` and `@kn.output_binary`.
+The input and output ports of a node can be configured by decorating the node class with `@kn.input_table`, `@kn.input_binary`, and respectively `@kn.output_table` and `@kn.output_binary`.

+These port decorators have the following properties:

-All of these decorators take a `name` and a `description` which will be displayed in the node description.
+- they take `name` and `description` arguments, which will be displayed in the node description area inside KNIME;
-The port configuration decorators must be positioned _between_ the `@kn.node` decorator and the decorated objects, and their order determines the order of port connectors of the node in KNIME.
+- they must be positioned _after_ the `@kn.node` decorator and _before_ the decorated object (e.g. the node class);
+- their order determines the order of the port connectors of the node in KNIME.

-The `_table` variants of the decorators configure the port to consume or produce KNIME tables.
+The `@kn.input_table` and `@kn.output_table` decorators configure the port to consume and respectively produce a KNIME table.

 If you want to receive or send other data, e.g. a trained machine learning model, use `@kn.input_binary` and `@kn.output_binary`.
-This decorator has an additional argument `id`, used to identify the type of data going along this port connection.
-Only ports with equal `id` can be
-connected, and it is good practice to use your domain in reverse to prevent `id` clashes with other node extensions.
+This decorator _has an additional argument_, `id`, used to identify the type of data going along this port connection.
+Only ports with equal `id` can be connected, and it is good practice to use your domain in reverse to prevent `id` clashes with other node extensions.
 The data is expected to have type `bytes`.

-The port configuration determines the expected signature of the `configure` and `execute` methods.
+The port configuration determines the expected signature of the `configure` and `execute` methods:

-In the `configure` method, the first argument is a `ConfigurationContext`, followed by one argument per input port.
-For input table ports, the argument will be of type `kn.Schema`, for binary ports of `kn.BinaryPortObjectSpec`.
-The `configure` method is expected to return as many parameters as it has output ports configured, again of the types `kn.Schema` for tables and `kn.BinaryPortObjectSpec` for binary data.
-The order of the arguments and return values must match the order of the input and output port declarations.
-The arguments and expected return values of `execute` follow the same schema: one argument per input port, one return value per output port.
+- In the `configure` method, the first argument is a `ConfigurationContext`, followed by one argument per input port.
+The method is expected to return __as many parameters as it has output ports configured__.
+The argument and return value types corresponding to the input and output ports are:

+    - for __table__ ports, the argument/return value must be of type `kn.Schema`;
+    - for __binary__ ports, the argument/return value must be of type `kn.BinaryPortObjectSpec`.

+    Note that the order of the arguments and return values must match the order of the input and output port declarations via the decorators.
+- The arguments and expected return values of the `execute` method follow the same schema: one argument per input port, one return value per output port.

 Here is an example with two input ports and one output port.